e-harrell/stock/Results.md

 ## Summary
-### This project compares stock prices for 5 stocks: Apple, Netflix, CBS/Viacom, Amazon, and Disney.
+### This project compares the high stock prices for 5 stocks: Apple, Netflix, CBS/Viacom, Amazon, and Disney.
 It took prices from the Yahoo Finance website <https://finance.yahoo.com/> for the dates from September 22, 2020 to December 22,2020.